Fire Mage DPS Macros and Addons — Shadowlands 9.2

 Angry Assignments

-This AddOn allows you to set up text assignments that are displayed to everyone else in the raid group that have the AddOn.
+This AddOn allows you to set up text assignments that are displayed to everyone else in the raid group that has the AddOn.
 Extremely beneficial for raiding guilds, particularly when assigning jobs like interrupt orders, or what players are soaking in what quadrants of the room, etc.

 Macros